top of page

 The view along Water Street to the Liver Buildings

-There really is some magnificent architecture in the city of Liverpool, lots of places to eat and drink and a good train service to get there.
+There is some magnificent architecture in the city of Liverpool, lots of places to eat and drink and a good train service to get there.

 Why don't you take a look sometime?